 - Need better airflow between plant levels

-Shelving-style greenhouses resemble small plant cabinets or racks wrapped in a protective cover.
+Shelving-style greenhouses look like small plant racks enclosed with a protective cover.

 - Want to organize plants by size or light needs

-- Grow a mix of herbs, greens, and small vegetables
+- Grow herbs, greens, and small vegetables together

-Even lightweight shelves can become heavy once plants, soil, and water are added.
+💡 Keep in mind: Even lightweight shelving can become surprisingly heavy once you add pots, soil, and water.

 - Balcony width and depth